Introduction

 Locating High Spots on the Floor

-- Check if there are any gaps underneath it.
+- Check for any gaps underneath it.

 Marking Measurements for Base Cabinets